 ALERT -- The court forms have not yet been updated with this important information: juveniles adjudicated for sex offenses may now expunge those records, so long as they have successfully petitioned off the Juvenile Sex Offender Registry.
 See 705 ILCS 405/5-915(2).
 If you are currently required to register on the Juvenile Sex Offender Registry, the case cannot be expunged yet.
 If you have successfully petitioned for removal from the Registry under 730 ILCS 150/3-5, then the offense may be expunged, and you may use these forms.

-You will need Adobe Acrobat or free Adobe Reader XI or higher in order to save completed forms.
+IMPORTANT: You will need Adobe Acrobat or free Adobe Reader XI or higher in order to save completed forms.
+Additionally, the forms work best if you access them using Microsoft Edge (recommended) or Internet Explorer as your web browser.

 Getting Started Juvenile Expungement Checklist